siddik-web/vscode-joomla-4-snippets/README.md

 # vscode-joomla-4-snippets

-🚀 Supercharge your Joomla 4 development with "VSCode Joomla 4 Snippets"!
+🚀 Supercharge your Joomla 4 and Joomla 5 development with "VSCode Joomla 4 and 5 Snippets"!
 Elevate your coding efficiency and unleash your creativity.
 Get ready to write Joomla code like a pro! 💡💻

 ## Features